subygan/subygan.github.io/blog/content/tech/theory/ddia.md

 - __write-amplification__ - One write to the DB resulting in multiple _disk writes_.
 - __Clustered index__ - Key where data is stored near the index (e.g. InnoDB storage engine)
 - __covering indexes__ or __index with included columns__ secondary indexes where some columns are stored within the index.
-- __concatenated indexes__ - com=bines several fields into one key by appending one column to another. (eg phone book which has a 'lastname-firstname' index. it can be used to find people with certain lastname (or) people with certain 'lastname-firstname' combination.
+- __concatenated indexes__ - combines several fields into one key by appending one column to another. (eg phone book which has a 'lastname-firstname' index. it can be used to find people with certain lastname (or) people with certain 'lastname-firstname' combination.
 But, totally useless if you want people with certain firstname)
 - __OLTP__ - Online Transaction Processing.
 A type of database operation which gurantees instantaneousness
 - __OLAP__ - Online Analytics Processing.
 Database operation which is not expected to be instantaneous and can be done after the fact.
 - __fact table__ - In OLAP tables, a fact table is used to represents an event that occured at a certain time.